A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Operations on

-Suppose for every two $\eqnf$ circuits, there exists a polynomial sized {\eqnf} circuit that is semantically equivalent to the conjunction of the formulas represented by the two input circuits.
+Suppose for every two $\eqnf$ circuits, there exists a polynomial sized {\eqnf} circuit that is semantically equivalent to the conjunction of the formulas represented by the two circuits.
 Let $\widetilde{G}$ be the circuit obtained in this manner for $\llbracket \varphi_{\Fc} \wedge \varphi_{\Gc}\rrbracket$.
 By Theorem~\ref{thm:skolem}, Skolem functions synthesized from $\widetilde{G}$ must have size polynomial in $|G|$.
 By the same argument as above, it now follows that Boolean satisfiability must be in {\myPSPoly}.
 This implies that $\myNP \subseteq \myPSPoly$.
-By Karp-Lipton Theorem, however, we know that this can happen only if the polynomial hierarchy collapses to the second level, i.e. if $\Pi_2^P = \Sigma_2^P$. \end{proof}
+By Karp-Lipton Theorem, however, we know that this implies that the polynomial hierarchy collapses to the second level, i.e. $\Pi_2^P = \Sigma_2^P$. \end{proof}

 Finally, we ask how difficult it is to check if a given circuit $G$ is in {\eqnf}. \begin{theorem} \begin{enumerate} \item Given $G$ and a sequence $S$ of literal-consistent disjoint subsets of leaves, checking if $G$ is in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and $S$ is {\mycoNP}-complete. \item Given $G$, checking if $G$ is in \eqnf\ w.r.t. $\mset{\mseq{X}}$ and some (unspecified) sequence of subsets of leaves is {\mycoNP}-hard and in $\Sigma_2^P$. \end{enumerate} \end{theorem} \begin{proof} First, we show that identifying whether a given circuit is in \eqnf\ for a given sequence of subsets of leaves is in coNP.
-This is equivalent to asking whether the complement problem, i.e. if the given circuit is \textit{not} in \eqnf\ for the given sequence of subsets of leaves, is in NP.
+This is equivalent to asking whether the complement problem, i.e. if the given circuit is \textit{not} in \eqnf\ for the given sequence of subsets of leaves, is in \myNP.
 We will define a non-deterministic polynomial-time Turing machine $M$ that solves this complement problem.
 The machine $M$ first checks whether the input circuit (say $G$) is in NNF.
 This can be done by checking if each internal node of $G$ is labeled either $\land$ or $\lor$, and if all negations (if any) are on the labels of leaves.
 Clearly, this check can be done in time polynomial in the size of $G$.
 If the circuit is found to be not in NNF, the machine $M$ accepts, since $G$ cannot be in \eqnf\ in this case.
 Otherwise (i.e. if $G$ is in NNF), the machine $M$ non-deterministically chooses a subset $S_i$ of literal-consistent leaves in the given sequence $S$ and executes the following operations.